Sam0x90/CB-Threat-Hunting/README.md

 - create_alert
 - log_to_syslog

-This field can be used to get a sense of the rule maturity.
+This field can be used to understand the maturity of the rule.
 - If it contains only ```log_to_syslog```, this means the rule has to be fine tuned or it is meant to be a hunt
 - If it contains ```create_alert```, this mean that the rule has been tested in production environment and is not prone to (too much) false positives